Children's bikes are sold in a lot of places, but the best ones come from bike shops.

 Jamis Laser 20

-The Laser 2.0 features a light weight aluminum frame, single speed, foot brakes, and an auxiliary rear hand brake.
-The light weight frame is a particularly good feature because it makes the bike much easier to handle for a little guy (or girl).
-Also available in gloss black.
+The Laser 2.0 is very similar to the MXR above.
+It too features a light weight aluminum frame, single speed, foot brakes, and an auxiliary rear hand brake.
+It's a fine little bike in red or black.

 Girls 20" Single Speeds

 Made by Electra, the Hawaii is a beautiful 20" girls bike.
 The steel frame makes it durable, and the high quality finish gives it a lustrous look.
 It's very pretty.
-Also available in pink and other designs.
+Also available in pink.

 Electra Black Betty